RarOks1008/015-reddit-notifier/README.md

 # 015-reddit-notifier
 App for getting notified when a new post is posted on a subreddit made in Electron and AngularJS

+build it with the command       npx electron-packager .

 ## TODO

-- ubaci instalaciju za app preko nekog build-a

 - sredi readme i ubaci slike kako izgleda otprilike app na github